GewelsJI/VPS/docs/DATA_PREPARATION.md

         |...
 ```

-## Re-organize the file structure
+## Step-3: Re-organize the file structure

-By running the script `download_and_reorganize.sh`, the SUN-SEG dataset will be downloaded and the original file structure in SUN-dataset will be re-organized to the same as SUN-SEG for better length balance.
-In the end, the folder `Frame` and `GT` will share the same file structure as shown below:
+By running the script `download_and_reorganize.sh`, the original file structure in SUN-dataset will be re-organized to the same as SUN-SEG for better length balance.
+To the end, the folder `Frame` and `GT` will share the same file structure as shown below:

 ```
 ├──data